TehGM/Discord.Net-Helper/README.md

 ```
 By default, each of the overriden methods will be executed on a separate task to prevent blocking socket connection task.
 If this behaviour is undesirable, you can listen to events of `Client` directly - they will execute on the same task.
 Alternatively, `SwitchTaskContext` to false will disable this behaviour for entire handler.

 > Currently, majority of client events are relayed through few tasks to allow such behaviour.
-If you're manually building this library and perfmance is *really* critical, you may want to remove events you don't use from constructor **and** `Dispose()` method of [HandlerBase\<T\>](https://github.com/TehGM/DiscordNetHelper/blob/master/DiscordNetHelper/CommandsProcessing/HandlerBase.cs).
+If you're manually building this library and performance is *really* critical, you may want to remove events you don't use from constructor **and** `Dispose()` method of [HandlerBase\<T\>](https://github.com/TehGM/DiscordNetHelper/blob/master/DiscordNetHelper/CommandsProcessing/HandlerBase.cs).

 ### ProductionOnly attribute